gvSIGAssociation/gvnix/addon-service-layer/docs/td-contract-first-from-java.rst

 JAX-WS annotations
 ------------------

-Paquetes base javax.xml.ws, javax.jws.
+Base packages javax.xml.ws, javax.jws.

-* @WebFault ( name="NoSuchCustomer" ): Nos permite independizar el nombre de la clase de excepción del nombre del dato a transmitir.
+* @WebFault ( name="NoSuchCustomer" ): Allows us to independize the name of the exception class of the data name to be transmitted.

     * name: Specifies the local name of the fault element.
     * targetNamespace: Specifies the namespace under which the fault element is defined.
 The default value is the target namespace of the SEI.